katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_2_1.md

 Sakila Database Evaluation:

 First Normal Form (1NF):
-✅ The order in which data is stored does not matter.
+✅ The order in which data is stored does not matter.<br>
-✅ Each table has a primary key, ensuring unique identification of rows.
+✅ Each table has a primary key, ensuring unique identification of rows.<br>
-✅ All columns contain atomic (indivisible) values.
+✅ All columns contain atomic (indivisible) values.<br>
-✅ Each column contains values of a single type.
+✅ Each column contains values of a single type.<br>

 Second Normal Form (2NF):
-✅ The table is in 1NF.
+✅ The table is in 1NF.<br>
-✅ All non-key attributes are fully functionally dependent on the entire primary key.
+✅ All non-key attributes are fully functionally dependent on the entire primary key.<br>

 WHY?